Posted on Leave a comment

 In 1997, the 50th anniversary of Robinson’s breaking the color bearer in Major League Baseball, Ken Griffey, Jr., with the support and backing of the Robinson family, asked Commissioner Selig for permission to wear number 42 in honor of Robinson.
 With permission granted, Griffey also wore his game socks in the same manner of the retired legend.

-For the next decade the only players to wear 42 were those grandfathered in, in 1997.
+For the next decade the only players to wear 42 were those grandfathered in.
 Griffey again approached the commissioners office in 2007 for permission to wear the retired number in recognition of the 60th anniversary of Robinson’s first appearance.

 Selig took the request under serious consideration and came back with the offer of allowing all players to wear the number.
-In its first year, Jackie Robinson Day was honored by more than 200 players and coaches.
+More than 200 players and coaches honored Jackie Robinson during the first year of the celebration.

 With the progress that has been made, and with the knowledge that equality is still a work in progress, April 15, Jackie Robinson Day, is one of the most important days in the baseball season.